fiolj/sparta/doc/web/compute_surf.rst

 for the current values listed below, the two normalization methods are the same.

 .. note:: If particle weighting is enabled via the :ref:`global weight<command-global>` command, then all of the values below are scaled by the weight assigned to the grid cell in which the particle collision with the surface element occurs.
-The only exception is the the *n* value, which is NOT scaled by the weight; it is a simple count of particle collisions with the surface element.
+The only exception is the the ``n`` value, which is **NOT** scaled by the weight; it is a simple count of particle collisions with the surface element.

 --------------

+.. _compute-surf-npart:

 The ``n`` value
   counts the number of particles in the group striking the surface element.